FOREX-Central bank messages calm market nerves, boost dollar

 The dollar also rose back above 118.00 yen to a one-week

-need to review policy in March -- read as a promise of more
+would need to reconsider policy again in March - read as a

 "Government thinking around a potential BoJ move seems to be